As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Is Moonstone a Natural Stone?

-We’ve already learned some other natural and manmade stones that approximate moonstone and some ways to make sure the specimen you are looking at is actually moonstone.
+We’ve already learned some other natural and manmade stones that approximate moonstones and some ways to ensure the specimen you are looking at is actually a moonstone.

 Real moonstones are completely natural stones that form when two specific feldspar minerals solidify slowly from magma into stone, giving them time to separate because of different melting temperatures and form minuscule layers, which reflect light between them in a complicated way to form the phenomenal sheen that is exhibited by moonstones.

 High temperatures melt the mixture into the glass.
-It sometimes contains air bubbles which are a result of impurities in this process.
-It can look blue or milky white depending on the background.
+It sometimes contains air bubbles resulting from impurities in this process.
+It can look blue or milky white, depending on the background.
 However, it is completely separate from the moonstone.

 Is Moonstone Man-Made?

-The same as natural diamonds are imitated by synthetic man-made ones; there are some moonstone substituents.
+Synthetic man-made ones imitate the same as natural diamonds; there are some moonstone substituents.

 As described in the previous chapter, the most common man-made imitation of natural moonstone is opalite.
-Sometimes gemologists report man-made iridescent coating on quartz, which imitates moonstone.
+Sometimes, gemologists report man-made iridescent coating on quartz, which imitates moonstones.

-Nature has a rich fantasy to create gemstones that are hard to believe to be real.
+Nature has a rich fantasy of creating gemstones that are hard to believe to be real.
 Real natural moonstones are truly beautiful.
-Please, consult with experts to avoid any man-made fakes and imitations and to hook the best-quality natural moonstone into your collection.
+Please consult with experts to avoid any man-made fakes and imitations and to hook the best-quality natural moonstone into your collection.

 Is Moonstone a Precious Stone?

-There are many different ways a moonstone can present itself, and while all of them are moonstones, some are considered different quality than others.
+There are many different ways a moonstone can present itself, and while all of them are moonstones, some are considered to be of a different quality than others.

 Moonstone is a precious stone.
-Sometimes the price for the best-quality stones reaches up to $300 per carat.
+Sometimes, the best-quality stones cost up to $300 per carat.
 The most precious moonstones are perfectly clean and have distinct and evenly distributed adularescence.
 Moonstone is a desirable gemstone for high jewelry manufacturing.

-If you want to find a moonstone, and trust me there is nothing more exhilarating than finding a gemstone in its natural form, you’re in luck because they are found all over the world.
+If you want to find a moonstone and trust me, there is nothing more exhilarating than finding a gemstone in its natural form, and you’re in luck because they are found worldwide.

 The next article in this series will tell you where to look.
 If you want to know the value of a moonstone or how to find out the value of a specific moonstone specimen, the last article in this series will tell you all you need to know.

-TIP: Do you want to know how and where to find moonstones in the world and in the USA?
+TIP: Do you want to know how and where to find moonstones worldwide and in the USA?
 Check out the ultimate guide in the article below:

 How and Where to Find Moonstone?
 The Ultimate Guide